jordanthomp81/mockery_v2/README.md

 run `git clone https://github.com/jordanthomp81/mockery_v2`

-Navigate to to root directory, should be the same folder as the `webpack.config.js` file
+Navigate to the root directory, should be the same folder as the `webpack.config.js` file

 run `webpack --watch`